packfire-archived/packfire-framework/public/assets/styles/readme.md

 ___

-This folder contains your application Cascading Stylesheets (CSS).
+This folder contains your application Cascading Stylesheets (CSS) files.